-Calcium scoring may be very helpful in convincing patients to change their lifestyle or take their medicines, as a score that is not zero implies that the blockage process is starting, and likely will progress unless lifestyle changes are made.
-It is important to realize that calcification is a function of age, and in younger patients (men under 50, women under 60) the calcium score is less helpful when low.
+Calcium scoring may be very helpful in convincing people to change their lifestyle or take their medicines, as a score that is not zero implies that the blockage process is starting, and likely will progress unless lifestyle changes are made.
+It is important to realize that calcification is a function of age, and in younger people (men under 50, women under 60) the calcium score is less helpful when low.

 A more elaborate modality is CT angiography (ultrafast CT).
 This is a non-invasive (no catheter involved) form of angiogram, but still involves dye exposure and radiation, and is less precise than a coronary angiogram.
 This is still a rather new modality, and its role is still being defined.